 Gingivitis: symptoms, causes and treatment of gum disease

-Before we get into the details, it’s important that we start with the meaning of gingivitis.
-What is gingivitis?
 It is a type of periodontal disease characterised by inflamed or swollen gums.
-To recognise this disease, it’s important that you know what gingivitis looks like.
-It can present symptoms like swelling, drainage, rash, change in the gum line and shape, as well as discomfort.
+To recognise this disease, you must know what gingivitis looks like.
+Plaque between teeth can build up from poor hygiene and sugary foods.
+Over time, it can present symptoms like swelling, drainage, rash, change in the gum line and shape, as well as discomfort.

 Gingivitis from poor oral hygiene

-Gingivitis starts when the teeth aren’t properly brushed, as plaque adheres along the gum line, accumulating between the gums and the teeth.
-This plaque causes irritation in the gums, forming pockets between them and the teeth.
+Dental floss and interdental brushes help prevent irritation in the gums by cleaning the pockets between them and the teeth.
 The bacteria found within these pockets of plaque can cause swollen gums and gingivitis as well as cavities in the roots of the teeth.

 Patient brushing his teeth while looking in the mirror